dcppc/2018-may-workshop/agenda.md

 ### May 30, 2018
 09:00 : Welcome

-09:15 : Opening talks
+09:15 : Opening talks and DCPPC operations

-10:15 : DCPPC operations: project management and demos

 11:00 : Planning for breakout groups